-PLP Architecture is the masterplan consultant leading a large multi-disciplinary team of engineers, urban and environmental professionals for Old Oak Park.
-With its 17.4 hectares, the masterplan is a significant catalyst for regeneration of West London and as such one of the most strategically important sites for the future of the capital.
-This vast swathe of industrial land will be transformed into a thriving new district, creating much needed new homes and jobs, a new school, high quality parks and open spaces benefiting from incredible new transport connections and access to the Grand Union Canal.
+Sitting on 17.4 hectares in West London, this master plan is a significant catalyst for regeneration and one of the most strategically-important sites for the future of the capital.
+This vast swathe of industrial land will be transformed into a thriving new district, creating much-needed new homes and jobs, a new school, high quality parks and open spaces benefiting from incredible new transport connections along with access to the historic Grand Union Canal.

 Urban Regeneration / Masterplanning